Videogame / Submachine

 Some of the tropes found within these games are:

 - After the End: This is debatable, as the games haven't revealed what happened to everybody else.
 Given some of the desperate-sounding letters in the more remote locations you visit, it wasn't pleasant.

 - According to The Core, Murtaugh's karma portals have been slowly tearing apart the subnet the more he uses them.
 On top of this, everything outside the Core is a twisted, self-grown mess that is infinite and cannot be properly mapped.
 Given the aforementioned fates hinted at in many of the letters, it puts a lot of them in a new light.

-- Author Stand-In - Mur, the mysterious figure that leaves you clues and interacts with you during the fourth game talks about having a pet black cat named Einstein.
+- Author Stand-In: Murtaugh, the mysterious figure that leaves you clues and interacts with you during the fourth game talks about having a pet black cat named Einstein.
 Mateusz has two black cats.
 Coincidence? ...Quite possibly, yes (especially after The Edge).

-- Bag of Spilling - Averted, and played straight.
-There's no good reason for you to lose your stuff between (2 and 3) and (4 and 5), but every other game gives a concise explanation for why you don't have any of the nick-nacks from the last game.
+- Bag of Spilling: Averted, and played straight.
+There's no good reason for you to lose your stuff between (2 and 3), (4 and 5), and (9 and 10), but every other game gives a concise explanation for why you don't have any of the nick-nacks from the last game.

 - 6 toys with this trope rather beautifully, as you do start out with all the items you ended 5 with... and then, 3 rooms later, you're forced to dump them into a trash hopper to get through a security room.
 D'oh!